The Best Southern Stove Top Cabbage (With Tender Smoked Turkey)!!!

 Tips for success:

-- If you’re new to cooking, add the salt last because this dish has quite a few high-sodium ingredients.
-If you’ve made any changes to anything, add a little salt at a time once the cabbage is done to ensure it doesn’t come out on the salty side.
+• If you’re unsure about the amount of salt, add the salt last because this dish has quite a few high-sodium ingredients.
+So add a little salt at a time once the cabbage is done to ensure it doesn’t come out on the salty side.
 Ok?

 Main dishes perfect for this recipe